ViseROM/TransitionAnimationDemo/README.md

 —— To Run Program Using an IDE —— Clone/download the project, then run the Main.java file to start program

 —— Code was originally written and executed using the Eclipse IDE ——

+—— Code that references a file path may need to be modified depending on how the coding environment you used manages folders/directories ——

+—— There is an executable JAR called "TransitionAnimationDemo.jar" that will run the "end product" of the code ——